Call Us

 These actions often involve repetitive and unusual behaviours.
 However, at times, the compulsions may only occur in the child’s head - for example repeating certain words over and over, or counting things to reach ‘special numbers’.

-Dr van Zwanenberg says, “OCD is often a hidden illness as people can be so troubled and embarrassed by their thoughts, and feel they are a bad person.
-Obsessional thoughts are just thoughts, they do not fit with what the person believes or wants to do and the thoughts do not mean they are at risk of acting on them.”
+Dr van Zwanenberg says: “OCD is often a hidden illness as people can be so troubled and embarrassed by their thoughts, and feel like they're a bad person.
+Obsessional thoughts are just thoughts; they do not fit with what the person believes or wants to do, and the thoughts don't mean they're at risk of acting on them.”

 She suggests there are various behaviours that could suggest OCD.